lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

       # The executable of python.
 Specify this if you have multiple python instances in your system
       # or other circumstance where the python executable cannot be successfully invoked through the default command.
       pythonBin: python
+      # control init timeout in ms. If the init time is longer than this value, the plugin will be terminated.
+      initTimeout: 5000
 ```

 ## Ruleset Provision